LogoLogo

 "Certificate validity is unknown"?

 If you see "Certificate validity is unknown", this is because you do not have the Singpass root signing certificate on your device.
-Please refer to this guide to install the Singpass root signing certificate.
+Please refer to this to install the Singpass root signing certificate.

 Can the signed document be edited?